I write suspense fiction--much of it taking place in Africa.

 "The Water's Edge"

-My first short story appears in FAULT LINES, an anthology from Sisters in Crime NorCal.
+This short story appears in FAULT LINES, an anthology from Sisters in Crime NorCal.

 "After lunch, we returned to our rooms for a siesta.
 It’s too hot in the middle of the day in Stone Town to do anything else.
-I rested under the ceiling fan, staring at the wall—and started noticing animal shapes in the plaster: An elephant, a giraffe, an antelope.
+I rested under the ceiling fan, staring at the wall—and started noticing animal shapes in the plaster: an elephant, a giraffe, an antelope.

 They reminded me of last week on safari, when we’d come upon lions eating a wildebeest.
 At first, I’d gagged at the sight of all that blood on the lions’ faces and the wildebeest’s fur.
 I looked down at my hands, and for an instant, I saw them covered in blood.

-Then I noticed my dad, and the expression on his face almost made me laugh: His realization of the absolute inappropriateness of this vacation—out in the wild African savanna, “kill or be killed” and all that—had come a tad too late."
+Then I noticed my dad, and the expression on his face almost made me laugh: His realization of the absolute inappropriateness of this vacation—out in the wild African savanna, 'kill or be killed' and all that—had come a tad too late."

 This short story appears in AVENGING ANGELINOS, an anthology from Sisters in Crime Los Angeles.

 "It had been a hell of a week: old acquaintances dying, an inexplicable parade of tarantulas through my house and then I saw Manny Peña lounging in the sun outside Starbucks in Old Town Pasadena--just as if he hadn't been burned alive back in 1994 after all.

 Spiders always made me remember Manny--and what happened that winter--so he'd already been creeping around the periphery of my mind.
 It's what helped me convince myself, that first time I saw him, that my mind was playing tricks on me.
 Still, I slumped down into a nearby patio chair and focused on remembering how to breathe until my body stopped shaking.
 By the time I pulled myself together and looked up across the street again, he'd gone.